The goal posts for successful web personalization have been moved for all marketers today.

 Tactic #1: Targeted ads to current, prospective customers

-All in all, though, it seems consumers at large are receptive to receiving ads — so long as they serve relevant, timely messaging to them.
+All in all, though, it seems consumers at large are receptive to receiving personalized ads — so long as they serve relevant, timely messaging to them.

-However, marketers need to be precise and consider their audience’s reception to promotional messaging, as three-quarters of these same users mentioned they want to see fewer ads altogether.
+However, marketers need to consider their audience’s reception to promotional messaging, as three-quarters of these same users want to see fewer ads altogether.

-For instance, BlueConic customers can see the engagement histories of every person in their unified database, bucket them accordingly based on traits and behaviors (e.g., repeat buyers of high-ticket items, returning visitors who’ve never purchased, individuals with sizable CLV, etc.) — compiled across all channels, and, eventually, activate that data in ongoing pay-per-click and display campaigns.
+For example, they can see insights related to repeat buyers of high-ticket items and returning visitors who’ve never purchased, individuals with sizable CLV, etc.) and, eventually, activate that data in ongoing pay-per-click and display campaigns.

 Tactic #2: Real-time, customized site messaging to users

-These messages can keep your visitors — including and especially those who arrived via your advertising efforts — around longer, get them to engage with previously viewed and additional product pages, and, hopefully, convert them.
+These messages can keep your visitors — including and especially those who arrived via your advertising efforts — around longer.
+In turn, this gives you the chance to better engage with previously viewed and additional product pages, and, hopefully, convert them.

 Whatever type of organization you are — global retailer, national publisher, enterprise SaaS company — you can take advantage of content and product recommendation engines like those offered in BlueConic to better resonate with visitors.

-For instance, BlueConic customers can bucket consented prospects who have checked out the product page for a specific piece or kind of merchandise at least three times in the last 30 days, then personalize pop-up lightboxes or notifications on subsequent site visits to entice them to buy then and there or convert in some other manner (e.g., form submission).
+For instance, BlueConic customers can bucket consented prospects who have checked out the product page for a specific item at least X times in the last Y days.

 Tactic #3: Personalized emails based on engagement